 Homeland Hospice Cares

 At Homeland Hospice, our entire staff is committed to a special concept of care that is focused on providing comfort, relieving pain and offering support - including spiritual and bereavement counseling -- for persons with life-limiting health conditions and their families.
-Our service area covers Adams, Cumberland, Dauphin, Franklin, Juniata, Lancaster, Lebanon, Perry, Schuylkill and York counties.
+Our service area covers Adams, Cumberland, Dauphin, Franklin, Fulton, Juniata, Lancaster, Lebanon, Northumberland, Perry, Schuylkill, Snyder and York counties.

 Homeland Hospice provides patients with pain and symptom relief, as well as emotional and spiritual support, in the last six months of life as certified by a physician.
 Our care occurs in the setting wherever a person calls home.
 Hospice is not a "place".
 Patients receive hospice care at home -- and home is broadly defined.
 It may be a person's residence, or it could be a skilled-care or a personal-care facility - such as at our affiliated Homeland Center.

 Hospice care neither prolongs life nor hastens death, but focuses on improving the quality of life for the patient and family.
 If a patient's condition improves during hospice care, or if the patient desires, hospice care can be discontinued at any time and patient can return to aggressive curative treatment.